dnmfarrell/jp/README.md

       ...
     }

 I pass the JSON object I want to add and use `.concat` to combine them.
-My "favorite\_food" tuple has been prepended to the object.
+My "favorite\_food" pair has been prepended to the object.
 What if I want to _append_ it instead?
 In that case I need to swap the stack order so `.concat` gets the "favorite\_food" object as its second arg:

     cat gh-profile.json | jp  '{"favorite_food":"pizza"}' .swap .concat
     {